nus-cs2103-AY2223S2/tp/docs/tutorials/TracingCode.md

    <div markdown="span" class="alert alert-primary">:bulb: **Intellij Tip:** When trying to step into a statement such as `storage.saveAddressBook(model.getAddressBook())` which contains multiple method calls, Intellij will let you choose (by clicking) which one you want to step into.
    </div>

-1. As you step through the code inside the `Storage` component, you will eventually arrive at the `JsonAddressBook#saveAddressBook()` method which calls the `JsonSerializableAddressBook` constructor, to create an object that can be _serialized_ (i.e., stored in storage medium) in JSON format.
+1. As you step through the code inside the `Storage` component, you will eventually arrive at the `JsonMathutoring#saveMathutoring()` method which calls the `JsonSerializableMathutoring` constructor, to create an object that can be _serialized_ (i.e., stored in storage medium) in JSON format.
 That constructor is given below (with added line breaks for easier readability):

-    **`JsonSerializableAddressBook` constructor:**
+    **`JsonSerializableMathutoring` constructor:**
     ``` java
     /**
      * Converts a given {@code ReadOnlyAddressBook} into this class for Jackson use.